Curriculum, Enrollment, and Graduation

 5. The instructor’s requirement to obtain a grade of P in the course must be submitted with the Request for Pass/Fail form.

 6. Students may only change a pass/fail registration to a regular registration, or a regular registration to a pass/fail registration, prior to the end of the tenth day of instruction.
-Students will follow the regular drop-add procedures, except that students changing to a pass/fail registration must also secure the written permission of the instructor and adviser (see 4 above).
+Students will follow the regular add/drop procedures, except that students changing to a pass/fail registration must also secure the written permission of the instructor and adviser (see point 4 above).

 Pass/Fail Grading

-As a general policy, courses at Montana State University are graded by the letter grades, A, A-, B+, B, etc. However, in certain courses, pass/fail grading may be more appropriate.
+As a general policy, courses at Montana State University are graded by the letter grades (A, A-, B+, B, etc.).
+However, in certain courses, pass/fail grading may be more appropriate.
 Courses may be offered on a pass/fail basis for all students registered in the course, with the approval of the department head and college dean.
 Courses offered on a pass/fail basis will be identified in the Schedule of Classes.
-Permission to offer a course on a pass/fail basis is limited to one academic year; if the permission is not renewed, the course reverts to a letter-grade basis.
+Permission to offer a course on a pass/fail basis is limited to one academic year; if the permission is not renewed, the course reverts to a letter grade basis.

 In pass/fail grading, passing work will receive a P grade on the student’s transcript, but it will not count in the grade point average.
 However, the course credit will count toward the number of credits required for graduation.
-Failing work will receive an F grade and will count in the grade-point average.
+Failing work will receive an F grade and will count in the grade point average.

-Grade Changes
+Grade Change

-Once a grade has been reported by the instructor to the Registrar, it cannot be changed except in case of clerical error or unless it was fraudulently obtained.
-All grades and credits will stand as recorded in the Registrar’s official record if changes are not reported in writing to the Registrar within five years of the last day of the semester in which the course was taken.
+Once a grade has been reported by the instructor to the Registrar, it cannot be changed except in the case of clerical error or unless it was fraudulently obtained.
+All grades and credits will stand as recorded in the Registrar's official record if changes are not reported in writing to the Registrar within five years of the last day of the semester in which the course was taken.

 A change of final grade does not mean allowing additional time to complete the work of a course or allowing the student to submit work or to take or to retake examinations after the conclusion of the semester.
-A change of grade is not a substitute for an I grade when an I grade cannot be justified.
+A change of grade is not a substitute for an "I" grade when an "I" grade cannot be justified.

 A change of grade may be made only with the approval of the department head.
 If the grade being changed was given more than one academic year previously, the college dean must also approve the change.